wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 Sound design by Andrew Heath.<br>Thanks to Professor Daniel Brison and Roshana Rubin Mayhew.

-I am an artist based in Manchester, I make intimate art projects in unusual places with complete strangers.
+I am an artist based in Manchester.
+I make intimate art projects in unusual places with complete strangers.
 Art is my way of saying ‘sometimes I feel like this, do you?’

 <a href="https://thelowri.com" target="_blank">thelowri.com</a> · Insta <a href="https://instagram.com/thelowri" target="_blank">@thelowri</a>
 <hr>